MicrosoftDocs/architecture-center/docs/guide/index.md

 ### More Learning

-For an guided introduction to common cloud computing services, benefits of cloud computing, and cloud deployment modules,  review the [Cloud Concepts - Principles of Cloud Computing](/learn/modules/principles-cloud-computing/).
+For a guided introduction to common cloud computing services, benefits of cloud computing, and cloud deployment modules,  review the [Cloud Concepts - Principles of Cloud Computing](/learn/modules/principles-cloud-computing/).

 For a more technical perspective on the key pillars of a cloud solution and principles for creating a solid architectural foundation, review [Pillars of a great Azure Architecture](/learn/modules/pillars-of-a-great-azure-architecture).